SobhikaMahajan/ROUTE-SHORTEST-PATH/README.md

 4. After giving the location of the dataset, it will ask you to speak your current location and destination location.
 5. Then it will route the shortest path using Dijkstra algorithm.

-## Interface
-The interface of the project is GUI made through python.

 ## Reach Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-connect-blue.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sobhika-mahajan-16776b1b8/) )